-- 15.1.
-Woodlands Academy investigates all serious incidents related to this policy and reports these to Woodlands Academys Health and Safety Advisor (Ealing Council Corporate Health and Safety) through the online portal www.egfl.org.uk/report-incidents.
-Learning from these incidents is shared with staff and used to inform any subsequent revisions to this policy. - 15.2.
-Woodlands Academy responds to all concerns and complaints related to implementation of this complaints policy.
+15.1.
+Woodlands Academy investigates all incidents related to this policy and reports these to Woodlands the Schools (Ealing Council, Schools Property) through the online portal www.egfl.org.uk/report-incidents.
+Learning from these incidents is shared with staff and used to inform any subsequent revisions to this policy.

+policy, in line with Woodlands Academy's complaints policy.